vtex/shoreline/packages/site/documentation/components/text-area.md

 ### Invalid

-It means that the user added an invalid input value to the `TextArea`.
-To use this variation, the `error` property should have a `true` value defined.
+You can indicate to user that they input a invalid value by defining the `error` property.
 You should, also define the `errorMessage` property, so the user can know what's the error is about.
-The error message will appear in the same position as the `helperText`.

 ```jsx
 function Example() {